GUIDE • UPDATED May 2026 • TOPSERVER.NETWORK

 To enable Port Forwarding, you need to log into your router configuration page and specify which ports you want.
 There are no easy tools for this, so some steps may be different depending on your router.
 Use PortForward.COM to find your router or do a Google search for your routers guide.

-Setup the server - Configuration Files
+Set Up the Server Configuration Files

-1. GameUserSettings.ini
+• GameUserSettings.ini

-2. Game.ini (Advanced settings)
+• Game.ini (advanced settings)

 GameUserSettings.ini Generator